-In the trigger input mode, you can use a pushbutton, other dry contact, or voltage level change, with your choice of a High or a Low transition trigger.
-You can also choose to allow an interrupt from a new trigger event, or to not allow an interrupt.
+In the trigger input modes, you can use a push button, other dry contact, motion sensor or a voltage level change, with your choice of a High or a Low transition trigger.
+You can also choose to allow an interrupt from a new trigger event, or to not allow an interruption of the file playing.
+After a triggered file ends, the looping video will play again until a new trigger occurs.

-In the Serial Control Mode you can have a looping video and control up to 200 other videos to play on command.
+In the Serial Control Mode you can have a looping video file and control up to 200 other video files to play on command.
 Once the commanded video ends, the looping video will play again until a new command is received.
+Serial Control can also be used with audio files.